Sousastep/SousaFX-docs/docs/content/playback.rst

 1. talkback mic

 	- This track has a simple channel strip for a `talkback mic <https://www.sweetwater.com/insync/talkback-mic/>`_.
 This channel is sidechained to several compressors on other tracks to mute audio while you're speaking.
+It's auto-muted when the tuba starts playing, and must be manually unmuted when the tuba stops playing.
+The "v" key mutes and unmutes the track.

 2. playback bus